 However, two days after Nguyen’s release, on July 30, 2017, police arrested four prominent rights activists and former political prisoners – Nguyen Bac Truyen, Nguyen Trung Ton, Pham Van Troi, and Truong Minh Duc – for allegedly carrying out “activities that aim to overthrow the people’s administration,” according to article 79 of the penal code.

-Police have also announced that prominent lawyer Nguyen Van Dai, and his fellow activist, Le Thu Ha, will be charged under article 79 for conducting propaganda against the state rather than article 88 and linked their cases with the recent arrests.
+Police have also announced that prominent lawyer Nguyen Van Dai and his fellow activist Le Thu Ha will be charged under article 79 for “carrying out activities that aim to overthrow the people’s administration,” rather than article 88, and linked their cases with the recent arrests.
 Authorities arrested both in December 2015, and have detained them ever since.
 At least 14 other rights activists have been arrested and charged with vaguely defined national security violations since November 2016, pending investigation.

 “Vietnamese bloggers and activists face daily harassment, intimidation, violence, and imprisonment,” Pearson said.
 “Australia needs to unequivocally pressure Vietnam to stop these abuses.”